houzyk/thephilosophicalcode/content/articles/irregular-javascript-expressions.md

 ## 2. An Issue Of Language Recognition

-The tension between JS regular expressions and actual regular expressions will bear on the aforementioned insight.
+The tension between JS regular expressions and theoretical regular expressions will bear on the aforementioned insight.
 To properly understand this, we will look at Chomsky's hierarchy of languages and what they mean.
 Then, we will concentrate on two levels in our hierarchy - regular languages and context free languages.
 We will see how each language reguire different machines. one is the DFA which we already saw and the other is the PDA.
 We will see how a DFA works and, informally, show that the difference is - a form of memory.
 With this in mind, we will use our insight and see that if something uses memory, then that thing is iincomptabile with regular languages, DFAs and hence, regular expressions.

 ### 2.1 Chomsky's Hierarchy